thiagovasconcellos/brzipcode/README.md

 ### Usage

-There are 3 methods you can use:
+There are four methods you can use:

   * ZipCodesFromGivenState
   * StateFromZipCode
   * isZipCodeInState
+  * GenerateRandomZipCode

 ### Examples